Invention for Innovation - Challenge Awards Supporting Information for Applicants

-- Nearly CE marked medical devices and IVDs will be considered only if evidence of technical documentation has been submitted for Notified Body assessment and all mandatory testing has been completed.
+- Nearly CE marked medical devices and IVDs are eligible provided that the technical documentation has been submitted for Notified Body assessment and all mandatory testing has been completed.

 - Non-regulated digital technologies will need to have a potential application as products in the NHS, and reasonable proof of safety and efficacy should be provided in the application.
 These technologies must reflect the characteristics of the Evidence Tier 3 described in the ‘Evidence standards framework for digital health technologies’ from NICE.

 - All technologies should comply with the ‘Code of conduct for data-driven health and care technology’ and the NHSX Digital Health Technology Standard.

 - A minimum of two organisations must be involved from a Small Medium Enterprise (SME), an NHS Service Provider (e.g. Trusts, community care providers, and tertiary care centres) or a Higher Education Institution (HEI), and the proposal must be led by or include at least one collaborator from an NHS Trust or NHS Service Provider.

 - Lead applicants must be based in England.

 - Proposals must describe evaluations of technologies in healthcare settings.
 Evaluations must address an existing clinical problem and must be designed to inform decisions around its solution.

 - Proposals must demonstrate that early engagement to identify stakeholders for the project has occurred, and that the product has provisional end user interest (e.g. NICE, CCGs/ICSs, etc.).
 A delayed contract start date can be implemented to support formal project collaborations and improve the likelihood of successful innovation management.

 - Teams are expected to demonstrate appropriate skills for the delivery of the project, such as clinical and methodological approaches, an understanding of implementation science, health economics, regulatory requirements, project management, information governance and data management.

 - Work packages must not include animal studies.
 If animal studies are required as part of the project, we expect applicants to seek parallel funding to cover such studies, details of which can be provided in the application form.